ExpediaGroup/bull/README.md

 ToBean toBean = transformer.transform(fromBean, ToBean.class);
 ~~~

+**IMPORTANT:** The primitive type transformation (if enabled) is executed before any other `FieldTransformer` function defined on a specific field.
+This means that the once the `FieldTransformer` function will be executed the field value has already been transformed.

 ## Constraints:

 * the class's fields that have to be copied must not be static